drhsqlite/fossil-mirror/www/gitusers.md

 <a id="mvrm"></a>
-## File Moves And Renames Are Soft By Default
+## File Moves and Renames Are Soft by Default

 The "[`fossil mv`][mv]" and "[`fossil rm`][rm]" commands work like they do in CVS in that they schedule the changes for the next commit by